For questions concerning the applications please contact: application[at]ecchr.eu

 Requirements for Partcipants:

-Education: Applicants should be at an advanced stage of their education (ideally graduate studies or professional legal training, i.e. Referendariat) and should have above-average qualifications in law or another relevant field.
+Education: Applicants should be in an advanced stage of their education (at least the advanced stages of undergraduate studies, but ideally graduate studies or professional legal training, i.e. Referendariat) and should have above-average qualifications in law or another relevant field.
+For those who have already completed their education and training, we can only consider these applications when they are in conjunction with a recognized scholarship.

 Duration: Three months – or longer, where the education regulations allow or when you are awarded our scholarship; ideally full time.